TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/AdditionalFeatures/WizardsConfiguration/Index.rst

          *(Since TYPO3 CMS 6.2)*

          This array contains configuration matching a declared wizard.
-         For example, the "Add record" wizard is declated that way in :file:`typo3/sysext/backend/ext_tables.php`:
+         For example, the "Add record" wizard is declared that way in :file:`typo3/sysext/backend/ext_tables.php`:

          .. code-block:: php